Maj0o/landing-page-workout/README.md

 ## landing-page-workout

-- Learned how to use SVGs and to extend a plain background
+- Learned how to use SVGs
-- Used media queries to make the website responsive
+- Responsive design by using media queries
-- Mobile first design
+- Mobile first methodology